What is the Gold True Colors Personality Type?

 A Personality Type identifies a specific collection of Traits, both learned and natural, comprising a broad, general classification.
 Personality Types involve qualitative differences between people, whereas Personality Traits are the quantitative differences between people.

-The most crucial difference between Trait Theory and Type Theory is that Type Theory views people’s characteristics as discrete categories.
-In contrast, Trait Theory views these characteristics as a continuum.
+The most crucial difference between Trait Theory and Type Theory is that Type Theory views people’s characteristics as discrete categories, while Trait Theory views these characteristics as a continuum.

-For example, where a Type Theorist would claim that introverts and extraverts are two types of people, a Trait Theorist claims extraversion is a gradient and individuals can fall somewhere in the middle.
+For example, while a Type Theorist would claim that introverts and extraverts are two types of people, a Trait Theorist claims that extraversion is a gradient, and individuals can fall somewhere in the middle.

 Your Temperaments and acquired Traits form your Personality, which can be Typed.